JErnestoMtz/ArcFont/README.md

 Want to quickly test the model without setting up anything locally?
 You can try ArcFont through our interactive website and API at [https://caoslabs.com/arcfont](https://caoslabs.com/arcfont).
 This also helps support the development of the project.

+# Training Details

+The model was trained on synthetic text images through a two-stage process:

+1. Warmup Stage:
+   - Trained the backbone model with 64 hand selected fonts.
+   - Used a standard classification head to learn basic font features.
+   - Helped the model learn representative features for font identification.

+2. Embedding Stage:
+   - Expanded training to over 2000 diverse fonts.
+   - Implemented ArcMargin loss for better embedding quality
+   - Focused on creating distinct and separable font representations

+The complete training process used approximately 400,000 synthetic text images, generated with a custom data generation pipeline.
+All training was performed on a single NVIDIA H100 GPU.

+Training scripts and the synthetic data generation pipeline will be shared in future updates.

 # Installation

 ```bash